Skip to content

 \[ dp[i] = \min(dp[i-1], dp[i-2]) + cost[i] \]

-This leads us to the meaning of optimal substructure: The optimal solution to the original problem is constructed from the optimal solutions of subproblems.
+This leads us to the meaning of optimal substructure: the optimal solution to the original problem is constructed from the optimal solutions to the subproblems.

-This problem obviously has optimal substructure: we select the better one from the optimal solutions of the two subproblems, \(dp[i-1]\) and \(dp[i-2]\), and use it to construct the optimal solution for the original problem \(dp[i]\).
+This problem clearly has optimal substructure: we select the better one from the optimal solutions to the two subproblems \(dp[i-1]\) and \(dp[i-2]\), and use it to construct the optimal solution to the original problem \(dp[i]\).

 min_cost_climbing_stairs_dp.py